bodokaiser/hangload.com/about/index.md

 - id: how-produced
   question: How is Hangload produced?
   answer: |
-    Hangload uses sustainable materiHangload is hand-made in Germany by bending board, a simple and energy-saving procedure.
+    Hangload is hand-made in Germany by bending board, a simple and energy-saving procedure.
 We care about the environment and only use sustainable materials which can be recycled.
 ---

 Hangload is a versatile and practical system for carrying various loads on bicycles whether shopping or commuting.